vickphat/password-generator/README.md

 # Password Generator

-For this home assignment, I was tasked with creating a password generator.
+For this homework assignment, I was tasked with creating a password generator.

 <h2>The following is the list of criteria for the password generator:</h2>